wdawson/okta.github.io/_source/_docs/api/getting_started/rate-limits.md

 Any request that would cause Okta to exceed the concurrent limit returns an HTTP 429 error, and the first error every 60 seconds is written to the log.
 Reporting concurrent rate limits once a minute keeps log volume manageable.

+>Important: Operations rarely hit the concurrent rate limit: even very large bulk loads rarely use more than 10 threads at a time.
+If you hit concurrent rate limits, check the information in [Best Practices for Rate Limits](#best-practices-for-rate-limits) for solutions before requesting a rate limit increase.

 ## Check Your Rate Limits with Okta's Rate Limit Headers